Well, well, what do we have here? If it isn't me.

 "To be honest...I'll probably never like you.
 But I want to learn to accept you.
 For Naruto's sake."

-Gaara forced himself to say something.
+Gaara forced himself to say something, anything.
 "I...The fuck do you want me to say?"

 "Okay, maybe?"
 Jiraiya supposed.
 "Or...Go fuck yourself.
 I don't know.
 Say whatever you want."